N1neKitsune/Phoenix/README.md

    git clone https://github.com/N1neKitsune/PhoenixInfra/
    cd PhoenixInfra/
    ```
-3. Change the variables files `variables.tfvars` with your own parameters.
+3. Change the variables files `variables.tf` with your own parameters.

 4. Build and launch Infra with Terraform in the `PhoenixInfra` directory: